Baltimore City Community College: Life Sciences Institute

 The Life Sciences Institute started in 1987, is one of the nation's oldest and foremost community college biotechnology training programs.
 In 2009, it was moved to one of the nation's top research campuses at University of Maryland's BioPark.

 National Weatherization Training Center

 There is also a National Weatherization Training Center is located in East Baltimore on East Preston Street.
 The center is one of only 26 U.S. Department of Energy National Weatherization Training Centers and the only one in Maryland.

 Radio station

 Since 1951, the college has operated WBJC radio station.
 It is an FM, non-commercial, station at 91.5 MHz that broadcasts classical music and arts information programming nearly 24 hours daily all week.
 The station studios and office is located in northwest Baltimore, Maryland and the antenna is near the junction of I-695 and Reisterstown Road.
 The station's 50,000 watt signal reaches more than 180,000 listeners weekly across Maryland, Washington, DC and portions of the surrounding states.

-Community Outreach

-Since 2003, the Refugee Youth Project (RYP) has been providing quality after-school programming for refugee youth pre-K through 12th grades in the Baltimore metropolitan area.
-The RYP is committed to its mission of creating a safe environment for refugee children to improve their literacy skills, enhance their knowledge of American culture, engage in enriching extracurricular activities, and grow to be confident, caring children.

-BCCC joined forces with the Year Up program, a one-year intensive technical and professional skills development experience serving predominantly low-income 18- to 24-year-olds who have a high school diploma or GED.
-These young adults receive six months of college credited skills at BCCC and a six-month internship with a major corporation (including Johns Hopkins, T. Rowe Price, Morgan Stanley, Constellation Energy and Bechtel).